joeykokinda/solanaHackathon/README.md

 ## What is YouVest?

-YouVest is a DeFi platform where you can discover and invest in emerging YouTube creators.
+YouVest is a  platform where you can discover and invest in emerging YouTube creators.
 Think of it as an early-stage stock market for content creators.

 ### The Problem
 - Creators struggle to get funding in their early days